Umrangso

 Overview picture of Umrangso Golf field.

 Etymology

-The name "Umrongso" is derived from the Pnar dialect of the Khasi language, which means "Red colour water" ("Um" meaning "Water" and "rongso" meaning "Red colour").
+The name "Umrangso" is derived from the Pnar dialect of the Khasi language, and means "red colour water" ("Um" meaning "water" and "rangso" meaning "red colour").

 History

 The region has been deeply affected by factional violence involving several armed insurgent groups fighting among themselves and with the Indian Security Forces.
 Since 2011 there has been a decrease in violence following arrests of several high-ranking insurgent leaders and a cease-fire agreement with the Indian Government.

 Economy

 Tourism

 Umrangso golf field is a popular place for sightseeing, trekking, camping, and boating.
 It also host the annual Falcon Festival.

 Energy

 NEEPCO - Kopili Hydro Electric Project

 A government of India enterprise, located in the Dima Hasao district (formerly known as North Cachar Hills district) near the Assam-Meghalaya border, the hot spring of Garampani is now lost in the dammed water of Kopili river after completion of Kopili Hydro Electric Project.

 The Kopili Hydro Electric Project was the maiden venture of NEEPCO when it came into existence in 1976.